 Weight and size are critical.

-The physical characteristics of your graphics tablet determine how you can use it.
+The physical characteristics of your drawing tablet determine how you can use it.
 Too large and you can't carry it around easily, but it provides a large work area, and too small and it will be uncomfortable to use.
 At Wacom, with the Intuos Pro Paper M, you get the largest tablet (about 20-25% larger than the other models shown here).
 While this size gives you more room to work, the weight of the tablet makes it more difficult to use it on the go (more than 50% heavier than the other tablets in this buying guide).
 On the other hand, the Remarkable 2 is the smallest.
-This characteristic is not necessarily the best solution for drawing, as this graphic tablet is not made for this use anyway.
+This characteristic is not necessarily the best solution for drawing, as this drawing tablet is not made for this use anyway.
 The Apple Pencil requires the use of an iPad which will feature different dimensions depending on the size of the selected display.
 You can then opt for a tablet like the ISKN Repaper, with a medium size and a relatively light weight, around 450 grams.
 This allows you to carry it everywhere, while keeping a comfortable working surface for the user.

 Autonomy to work in total serenity.